 Wide-Angle and Standard Prime Lenses

 An assortment of fast primes will make it easier to capture sharp candids throughout the day.
 They’re a great tool for a photojournalistic approach to a wedding, which is a style many shooters favor.
 A wider angle, around 24mm f/1.4, will cover larger groups.
-The slightly narrower 35mm will encompass more of a sense of storytelling, and a 50mm can center in on moments with a slightly narrower perspective.
+The slightly narrower 35mm will encompass more of a sense of storytelling, and a 50mm can center in on moments with a more natural perspective.

 Check out the selection of wide-angle primes and standard primes .